Liev Schreiber: 2013–2020: Breakthrough with Ray Donovan

 In 2016 he starred as the professional boxer Chuck Wepner in the film Chuck which he also wrote and produced.
 The film premiered at the 73rd Venice International Film Festival to positive reviews.
 Schreiber returned to Broadway playing the Machiavellian seducer Vicomte de Valmont acting alongside Janet McTeer in the 2016 revival Les Liaisons Dangereuses.
 The play ran from October 2016 to January 2017.
 Marilyn Stasio of Variety gave the production a mixed review, and wrote of his performance, "[He] is a strong actor and a studly kind of male, and despite a constricting costume and skull-pinching wig, he exudes a modern manliness that hardly suits the effete Valmont."
 That same year Schreiber returned to play Ross "The Boss" Rhea in the sports comedy Goon: Last of the Enforcers, a sequel to the 2011 film Goon of which he also acted in.
 In 2016 he played Victor Lustig in the Comedy Central sketch series Drunk History.
 During the story development for Logan, Liev had been approached about the potential of Victor Creed to return to the X-Men film universe.
 Following the film's release, Hugh Jackman revealed that early versions of the script included the character but that element was eventually removed from the final screenplay.
 In 2017, Liev was cast to voice the Storm King, the main antagonist in the 2017 film My Little Pony: The Movie, based on the show My Little Pony: Friendship Is Magic.
-On his acceptance of the part, Live said that, because of his children's exposure to his adult-oriented film work, he wanted something more child-friendly for them to watch.
+On his acceptance of the part, Liev said that, because of his children's exposure to his adult-oriented film work, he wanted something more child-friendly for them to watch.

 In 2018, he was part of the ensemble cast of the animated film Isle of Dogs directed by Wes Anderson, which premiered at the 68th Berlin International Film Festival, and voiced the supervillain Kingpin in the animated film Spider-Man: Into the Spider-Verse.
 In the year 2019, Schreiber had a supporting role in A Rainy Day in New York, which was written and directed by Woody Allen.
 The same year, he starred in the lead role for Human Capital, where he also served as a producer.